epigen/spilterlize_integrate/workflow/report/correlation_heatmap.rst

-Hierarchically clustered heatmap of the sample-wise Pearson correlation matrix of data split {{snakemake.wildcards["split"]}} transformed by {{snakemake.wildcards["label"]}} using method 'complete' with distance metric 'euclidean'.
+Hierarchically clustered or alphabetically sorted by sample name heatmap of the sample-wise Pearson correlation matrix of data split {{snakemake.wildcards["split"]}} transformed by {{snakemake.wildcards["label"]}} using method 'complete' with distance metric 'euclidean'.